ilya-klyuchnikov/ttlite/README.md

         $x);

 The whole proof term is quite long (It is long since TT Lite performs normalization of terms and terms are printed in normalized form).
-An interested person is encourage to launch the supercompiler to see it.
+An interested person is encouraged to launch the supercompiler to see it.

 In some sense, `sc` is just a function of the following type (type `A` is implicitly resolved from the context):

+    :::text
     sc :: forall (A :: Set) (t :: A) . exists (t1 :: A) .
 Eq A t t1;